moonbitlang/protoc-gen-mbt/README.md

 ## Known Issues

 - Deprecated group is not supported
-- Optional is supported but not enabled (to be investigated)
 - Package is not supported
 - Extensions and custom options are ignored
 - Self referencing field is not supported